Echinopsis 'Red Paramount'

-Echinopsis ‘Red Paramount’ is a semi-columnar cactus up to 6 inches (15 cm) in diameter, with dark green multi ribbed stem and short spines.
-The flowers are trumpet-shaped, orangish-red with lighter orange back petals and up to 4 inches (10 cm) in diameter.
-It is a profuse bloomer with many bloom flushes spring thru summer months.
+Echinopsis 'Red Paramount' is a semi-columnar cactus with a dark green multi-ribbed stem with short spines.
+The stem is up to 6 inches (15 cm) in diameter.
+Flowers are orange-red with lighter orange back petals, trumpet-shaped, and up to 4 inches (10 cm) in diameter.
+This cactus is a profuse bloomer with many bloom flushes from spring through summer months.

 USDA hardiness zone 9b to 10b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 If you can grow cacti and succulents successfully, you can likely grow the Echinopsis species without too much trouble.
 Like many cacti, they prefer a drying period between waterings, even to the point where they slightly wilt.
 When you water, however, you should water deeply.
 The plant will noticeably plump up.
 The cactus mustn't be exposed to prolonged dampness and sitting water.
 Never let your cactus sit in a dish of water.
 Lastly, make sure to fertilizer during the growing season for the best results.

 Echinopsis can be easily rooted from offsets, which tend to cluster around the base of the mother plant.
 Cut offsets close to the stem, at the narrowest possible place.
 When rooting cacti from cuttings, let the fresh cutting dry out slightly on a paper towel and cut the cacti at the narrowest place possible.
 After a few days to a few weeks, depending on the size of the cut surface, the cut surface should have dried out and formed a callous or slightly rough opening.
 Once the callous has formed, place the cutting in a rooting mixture of fast-draining cacti soil.